kurtshuler/imac-5k-monitor-conversion/README.md

 Having purchased the iMac and determined the display model number, I needed to decide on on what driver board and other things to purchase.
 But before doing that I had to think about my requirements:
 1. **NO AUDIO** - I didn't want to enable the iMac's built-in audio because people on the forum were having issues with it and I am in the process of designing a 3D printed 2.1 sound system.
 2. **NO WEBCAM OR MIC** - I already have an Osbot Meet SE webcam that has better video than the iMac's internal camera.
 Also, the folks on the Macrumors forum seemed to have a lot of trouble creating a good internal mic solution.
 Seemed like little value add for lots of work to do this.
 3. **NO USB-C CHARGING** - I already have a CalDigit TS3 Plus dock and find it super-useful.
 The dock will charge the Mac for me.
 One option is to connect 2 cables to my Mac to use: One to the dock for power and peripherals and the second to the iMac display for video only.
 Or perhaps I can just have a single cable from the Mac to the dock.

+   3.a.
 One thing I learned later is that **I need to use a USB-C to DisplayPort cable for video** to ensure the iMac display's power brick doesn't try to charge my Mac.
 More on that later.

+4. **SILENT**

+   4.1. **I kept the iMac's internal case fan to reuse.** An advantage is that the case was designed to suck in air from the back using the iMac's centrifugal fan and push the air out the bottom.
+This will help with cooling all the boards in the case.
+The cons are that I'll need a 24V-to-12V step down converter to run it and it limits where I can mount the R1811 board for easy access to the display inputs.
+I already have a [Noctua NA-FC1](https://noctua.at/en/na-fc1) fan controller which I'll use to dial down the RPMs so it's silent.

-4. **SILENT** - One of the boards, the R1811, comes with a fan that people find noisy.
-So I kept the iMac's internal case fan to reuse that and maybe also run the R1811's board fan with some resistors.
-I also prefer to use an external power brick for the monitor rather than have it heat up the inside more.
+   4.b.
+One of the boards, the R1811, comes with a fan that people find noisy, I will **run the board fans with a resistor.** I tested this with some [Noctua NA-RC7 “Low-Noise Adaptor” (LNA)](https://noctua.at/en/na-src7) I have from another project and it works.
+I have purchased some 180 Ohm 2A resistors from Aliexpress and will replace the Noctua LNA's when I receive them.

+   4.c.
+I also prefer to use an **external power supply** for the monitor rather than have it heat up the inside more.
+The one from Stonetaskin is 24V 5A with a 5.5mm/2.5mm barrel plug.
+If I want to charge a computer through USB-C power delivery (PD), I'll need a supply with more amperage and power (more on this below).
+Right now, I don't want to power my computer using the monitor (see above).

 5. **IR REMOTE** - I hate reaching around displays to change settings and want an IR remote that I can point to the front of the display to access the driver board's OSD.

 ## Deciding on the display driver board (R1811) and vendor (Stonetaskin)